Conscientious objector: United States

 There are currently legal provisions in the United States for recognizing conscientious objection, both through the Selective Service System and through the Department of Defense.
-The United States recognizes religious and moral objections, but not selective objections.
+The United States currently recognizes religious and moral objections to all war, but not selective objections to specific wars.
 Conscientious objectors in the United States may perform either civilian work or noncombatant service in lieu of combatant military service.